IainMF/Mens_Rights_NZ/Discrimination/Discrimination in the Justice System.md

 | Total   | 2719                           | *       | 786           | 100%    | 135             | 100%    |   |                                            |

 **There is no total percentage for TOR Events due to, in some instances, there being more than one person involved in a single event.*

+Additionally, men were more likely to be TASERed in sensitive areas.

+> Generally, females were TASERed in the upper body (chest/abdomen), the lowest point of the body indicated was lower back (two cases).
+There were examples of men being TASERed in the groin, face, buttocks, and legs.

 ## Prosecutions
 Brown[^5] studied Police administrative data to investigate factors that may influence the likelihood of prosecution.
 He includes data from official statistics and previous studies.